packnback/site/packnback.github.io/content/blog/work_begins.md

 This feature implies public key cryptography where we discard a portion of a generated encryption key per backup.
-Only the designated reciever secret key will be able to decrypt the data, not the sender.
+Only the designated receiver secret key will be able to decrypt the data, not the sender.

 ### Pruning